dsolstad/VLAN-Tools/README.md

 # VLAN-Tools

-A collection of scripts that can be useful when doing network assessments with nmap and multiple VLANs.
+A collection of scripts that can be useful when doing network assessments with nmap in multiple VLANs.

 ## vlancon.py - Add and remove VLAN interfaces on Linux